Allra-Fintech/data-engineer-assignment/README.md

 ## Deliverable

-Write a 1-2 page system design document using the [RFC template by Juan Pablo Buriticá](https://github.com/buritica/mgt/blob/master/templates/rfc_template.md).
+Write a 1-2 page system design document using the [RFC template by Juan Pablo Buriticá](https://github.com/buritica/mgt/blob/master/templates/rfc_template.md) as a starting point.
+You don't need to follow the exact same structure as the template, but use it as guidance.
+What matters is delivering your ideas in a concise document.
 Focus on:

 - High-level architecture
 - Technology choices and rationale